martijnvdb87/php-cli/README.md

 Take a look at `examples/generate` to see some examples of how to use these methods.

 ## Input Helper Class
-This library also contains a helper class which allows the application to easy get a specific input of the user.
+This library also contains a helper class which allows the application to easily get a specific input of the user.

 ```php
 $input = Input::text(string $label)->get();